DylanPina/PaxCoins/README.md

-PaxCoins is a web application that allows users to search up analytical data on the top 100 crypto coins
+PaxCoins is a web application that allows users to search up analytical data on the top 100 crypto coins using the CoinGecko cryptocurrency API

 ## Features